rgarro/raceTrack/README.md

 bearing in mind the kinematics four position theory

-camshaft sprocket is the detaClock of an engine
+camshaft sprocket is the deltaClock of an engine

 the flywheel bolt is the center point of the curve where the four positions coincides